explosion/spacy-llm/usage_examples/el_openai/README.md

 This example shows how you can perform entity linking with LLMs.
 This requires detecting named entities (i. e. performing NER) beforehand.
-You can do this using spaCy's `ner` component or `spacy-llm`s NER task.
+You can do this using spaCy's `ner` component or `spacy-llm`'s NER task.
 The default config in this example utilizes the pretrained NER component from `en_core_web_md` for that.

 > ⚠️ Ensure `en_core_web_md` is installed (`spacy download en_core_web_md`) before running this example.

-Note that linking entities still requires a knowledge base. `spacy-llm` natively supports spaCy's knowledge base, but this can be any arbitrary knowledge base as long as the required interface is implemented.
+Note that linking entities requires a knowledge base that defines the unique identifiers. `spacy-llm` natively supports spaCy's knowledge base class, but this object can contain any arbitrary knowledge base as long as the required interface is implemented.
-For this example we provide a toy KB that supports a very limited number of entities (see [`el_kb_data.yml`](spacy_llm/tests/el_kb_data.yml) - entities not listed in this file won't be linked).
+For this example we provide a toy KB that supports a very limited number of entities (see [`el_kb_data.yml`](spacy_llm/tests/el_kb_data.yml)) - entities not listed in this file won't be linked.

 First, create a new API key from [openai.com](https://platform.openai.com/account/api-keys) or fetch an existing one.
 Record the secret key and make sure this is available as an environmental variable: